PEDOT:PSS: Synthesis

 PEDOT:PSS can be prepared by mixing an aqueous solution of PSS with EDOT monomer, and to the resulting mixture, a solution of sodium persulfate and ferric sulfate.

+The addition of these reagents initiates the oxidative chemical polymerization of EDOT in water to form PEDOT.
+The stabilizing PSS forms a shell around a core of PEDOT in a nano-sized structure.
+The negatively charged sulfonic acid ions help stabilize the positively charged PEDOT ions.

 Applications

-PEDOT:PSS has the highest efficiency among conductive organic thermoelectric materials (ZT~0.42) and thus can be used in flexible and biodegradable thermoelectric generators.
+PEDOT:PSS has the highest efficiency among conductive organic thermoelectric materials (ZT~0.42) and thus can be used in flexible thermoelectric generators.
 Yet its largest application is as a transparent, conductive polymer with high ductility.
 For example, AGFA coats 200 million photographic films per year with a thin, extensively-stretched layer of virtually transparent and colorless PEDOT:PSS as an antistatic agent to prevent electrostatic discharges during production and normal film use, independent of humidity conditions, and as electrolyte in polymer electrolytic capacitors.
+PEDOT:PSS is commonly used in organic light emitting diode (OLED) and organic solar cell for hole injection or hole extraction to improve carrier transport.

 If organic compounds, including high boiling solvents like methylpyrrolidone, dimethyl sulfoxide, sorbitol, ionic liquids and surfactants, are added conductivity increases by many orders of magnitude.
 This makes it also suitable as a transparent electrode, for example in touchscreens, organic light-emitting diodes, flexible organic solar cells and electronic paper to replace the traditionally used indium tin oxide (ITO).
 Owing to the high conductivity (up to 4600 S/cm), it can be used as a cathode material in capacitors replacing manganese dioxide or liquid electrolytes.
 It is also used in organic electrochemical transistors.

 The conductivity of PEDOT:PSS can also be significantly improved by a post-treatment with various compounds, such as ethylene glycol, dimethyl sulfoxide (DMSO), salts, zwitterions, cosolvents, acids, alcohols, phenol, geminal diols and amphiphilic fluoro-compounds.
 This conductivity is comparable to that of ITO, the popular transparent electrode material, and it can triple that of ITO after a network of carbon nanotubes and silver nanowires is embedded into PEDOT:PSS and used for flexible organic devices.

 PEDOT:PSS is generally applied as a dispersion of gelled particles in water.
 A conductive layer on glass is obtained by spreading a layer of the dispersion on the surface usually by spin coating and driving out the water by heat.
 Special PEDOT:PSS inks and formulations were developed for different coating and printing processes.
 Water-based PEDOT:PSS inks are mainly used in slot die coating, flexography, rotogravure and inkjet printing.
 If a high viscous paste and slow drying is required like in screen-printing processes PEDOT:PSS can also be supplied in high boiling solvents like propanediol.
 Dry PEDOT:PSS pellets can be produced with a freeze drying method which are redispersable in water and different solvents, for example ethanol to increase drying speed during printing.
 Finally, to overcome degradation to ultraviolet light and high temperature or humidity conditions PEDOT:PSS UV-stabilizers are available.